We’re learning how to break out of the box and make a life of travel and adventure. We want to help you do the same!

 We’ve found so much happiness in embracing a life of minimalism and adventure.
 And we’re working toward a future in which we will be free to travel for as long as we want, to all the places we want.
-This is our story of how we will get there.
+This is our story of how we are making this life a reality.
 Come learn from our successes and mistakes, our triumphs and frustrations.

-Nate- Works full time as a lobbyist for an industry association.
+Nate works full time as the Senior Economist for the Territory of American Samoa.
 He loves summer and being outside, especially when the too are combined.
-If he has his way, we would move to the South Pacific and spend everyday scuba-diving and exploring of the islands.
+Nate’s dream has always been to live in the South Pacific and spend everyday scuba-diving and exploring of the islands.
 We’re half-way there!
-Nate feels the responsibility of providing safety and security to his family and as such, approaches the planning of travel more cautiously than me.
+Nate feels the responsibility of providing safety and security to his family and as such, approaches the planning of travel more cautiously than myself.

-Melinda- I am a stay-at-home-mom to three awesome kids and fitness instructor.
-I love spending time with my family, whether out on an adventure or for a night at home.
-I enjoy cooking good healthy meals for my family and love incorporating foods from around the world.
-I am so in love with the idea of traveling long-term with our family that I have to remind myself to be patient and know that if I keep working, it will happen.
-I’m excited for my family to experience, first-hand how people all over the world live, work, eat and play.
+Melinda’s a SAH/WAH mom, former fitness instructor-turned blogger, and world-schooler for our three kids.
+My perfect day would be with my family, either swimming and relaxing at the beach, or hiking along trails leading to a beach, where we could be growing closer through play and work.
+I am so passionate about the idea of long-term travel with our family that I have to remind myself to be patient.
+If we keep working and moving in that direction, it will happen.
+I’m excited for my family to experience how people all over the world live, work, eat and play.
 I worry about the health and safety of the kids and ourselves, but I also see how the benefits can outweigh the risks.

-Hadley- Our oldest is 8, going on 18.
+Our oldest is 10, going on 20.
 She loves taking charge and organizing activities for anyone who will participate.
-She loves school, spending time with friends and cousins, swimming, riding bikes and playing on her tablet.
+She loves math, spending time with friends, swimming in the ocean, and playing on her tablet.
 Hadley is curious about the world and interested in meeting new people and seeing new places.
 She worries about not having her friends and that she will have a hard time making new friends because of the language barrier.

-Holden- Our next is 6.
+Our next is 7.
 He stays busy from the moment he wakes up, until his head hits the pillow at night.
-He is full of life, love and happiness (that may sound cheesy but seriously, this kid is the sweetest boy you’ll ever meet).
+Holden is full of life, love and happiness (that may sound cheesy but seriously, this kid is the sweetest boy you’ll ever meet).
 He loves science, Minecraft, being in the ocean, planning future inventions, and cuddling up with Mom and Dad.
-Holden is excited to play with new kids and see what toys he can find.
+Holden is excited to play with new kids and to see what toys he can find around the world.
 Also, he is excited to try different kinds of sweets.
-He worries about being in a plane crash.

-Kip- Our youngest is 3.
-He spends his days playing with cars and trucks, asking for snacks, deciphering this new world and waiting for big brother and sister to get home from school.
+Our youngest is 4.
+He spends his days playing with cars and trucks, asking for snacks, playing outside, deciphering this new world, and making friends with anyone who will give him the chance.
 He loves reading stories and doing everything that Holden and Hadley do.
 I’m excited for some of his first memories to be international.
-For him, our lifestyle will be the norm, he won’t know any different.
-I worry about his language development, if he’s always surrounded by different languages.
+For him, our traveling lifestyle will be the norm, he won’t know any different.